 Since Nexgard is a prescription medication, it can only be given if you have a prescription from your vet.

 Do not try to buy Nexgard without a prescription as it may not be valid.
-With the right prescription, you will be able to find this product at a few different locations.
+With the right prescription, you will be able to find this product in a few different locations.

 When buying Nexgard on Amazon, make sure that you are purchasing the product from a reputable seller with positive reviews.
 You will also need to have a prescription from your vet.
 AND you should also check the box on any product you buy from Amazon to check the expiration date.